hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/moving_files.md

 * On your own local machine
 * Public data that is accessible via a web resource

-Next, we will introduce you to commands that help you copy files on and off of the cluster, in addition to some helpfule ways of working with files that currently reside on the cluster.
+Next, we will introduce you to commands that help you copy files on and off of the cluster, in addition to some helpful ways of working with files that currently reside on the cluster.

 ## Downloading external data using `wget` or `curl` <a name="dlext"></a>